Coupled poro-elastic behavior of hyper-elastic membranes: Results and Discussion

 \subsection{Elastic characterization and modeling}

-Initially, the membranes are flat disks with a diameter $D$ and a pre-stretch $\lambda_0$, applied during mounting.
-The pre-stretch, ranging from 1\% to 10\%, is measured individually before each experiment.
+Initially, the membranes are flat disks with a diameter $D$ and a pre-stretch $\lambda_0$ applied during mounting.
+The pre-stretch is measured individually before each experiment by comparing the pore positions with the unstretched radial pattern prior to mounting.
+An additional zero-pressure measurement is performed after each measurement series to ensure that the membranes have not slipped from their mounts.
+The membrane sample diameter and mounting ring diameters were carefully selected such that aligning them set the pre-stretch to a target value (see also the supplementary material of \citep{das_nonlinear_2020}).
+For our experiments, the target was 1\% pre-stretch, which was achieved in the majority of cases with an average and standard deviation of $\bar{\lambda}_0 = 1.014 \pm 0.022$.
+Notably, one case with a 6.5\% pre-stretch appears as an outlier in later parts of the analysis (minimal porosity $\epsilon_0$ with the lowest material stiffness $G$).

 When the pressure difference ($\Delta p$) between the inner chamber and the ambient pressure increases, the membranes bulge outward, forming a spherical cap with a maximum height ($w_0$) at the center for both porous and non-porous membranes (\Cref{fig:membraneModelSketch}a).
-This spherical cap deformation has been previously demonstrated by \citet{das_nonlinear_2020} and is also observed in our experiments with porous membranes.
+This spherical cap deformation has been previously demonstrated by \citet{flory_deformation_2007} and \citet{das_nonlinear_2020}, and is also observed in our experiments with porous membranes.

-To develop a general expression for the membrane-average stress ($\sigma$) and stretch ($\bar{\lambda}$), we measure the center-line deformation ($w_0$) and pressure difference ($\Delta p$) across a range of material properties and porosity patterns (\Cref{fig:centerLineDeformation}a).
-Note that bars on top of variables, $(\bar{\phantom{u}})$, indicate membrane-average quantities, where in further analysis local stretch analysis $\lambda(r,\sigma)$ will be presented in \Cref{sec:local_stretch}.
+To develop a general expression for the membrane-average stress ($\bar{\sigma}$) and stretch ($\bar{\lambda}$), we measure the center-line deformation ($w_0$) and pressure difference ($\Delta p$) across a range of material properties and porosity patterns (\Cref{fig:centerLineDeformation}a).
+Note that variables with an overbar $(\bar{\phantom{u}})$ represent membrane-averaged quantities.
+In the following analysis, we also examine the local stretch as a function of radial position and applied loading, $\lambda(r,\sigma)$, as detailed in \Cref{sec:local_stretch}, and compare it against the membrane-averaged quantities.

 The center-line deformation reaches up to $w_0/D = 0.5$ for the most compliant membranes.
 The applied pressure varies from $\Delta p = 0$ to $\SI{650}{\pascal}$.
-The membrane deformation groups by stiffness, indicated by different markers, with porosity having minimal impact on the deformation variation, indicated by the different colors.
+The membrane deformation groups by stiffness, indicated by different markers, while porosity has minimal impact on the deformation variation, as shown by the different colors.
 The silicone-based elastomers exhibit hyper-elastic behavior under pressure loading, consistent with the findings of \citet{das_nonlinear_2020}.
 Hyper-elastic materials can sustain large strains before strain-stiffening occurs, as seen in the inflection points for intermediate and highly flexible membranes (\Cref{fig:centerLineDeformation}a).